petergarnaes/Madklub-website/README.md

 ### Starting the test server
 To get going with the development server, first install dependencies with `npm install`.
-Then simply run `npm start`.
+Then simply run `npm run-script start-dev-server`.
 This will start the development server on port 3000.
 This setup includes hot reloading of react components, so styling and development should be very fast.

 ### Test data
 To get some test data into the system, when the sequelize db is syncing change